N-Evan/teams-notification-action-custom/README.md

-# MS Teams PR Notification
+# Teams Notification Action with Custom Text body

 This GitHub Action helps you automatically send notifications to Microsoft Teams when pull requests events occur such as opened, reopened or synced.
 Customize your notifications with configurable themes, titles, and images to keep your team informed about new code changes directly in your Teams channel.